tavip/linux/Documentation/labs/app_dev_debug.rst

 ------------

-Most modern processors offer performance counters that track different types of hardware events: executed instructions, cache-misses, missed missed instructions, without affecting the performance of the kernel or applications.
+Most modern processors offer performance counters that track different types of hardware events: executed instructions, cache-misses, branch predictions instructions, without affecting the performance of the kernel or applications.
-These registers can trigger interruptions when a certain number of events accumulate and so can be used to analyze the code running on the processor in question.
+These registers can trigger interrupts when a certain number of events accumulate and so can be used to analyze the code running on the processor in question.